Food Delivery Tipping Systems

 There’s no question that the on-demand food delivery app economy has made eating easier throughout California and the rest of the country.
-In a study done in 2016, 20% of respondents said they use food delivery at least once a week.
+In a survey done in 2016, 10 percent of participants used food delivery services at least once a week.
 The three most popular food delivery services in Los Angeles are DoorDash, Uber Eats, and Postmates.

 There’s no longer a need to leave your home to go to crowded restaurants or even groceries so you can make a meal at home.
-Food delivery is now simply a few clicks away.
+Food delivery is accessible at the palm of your hand.
+You can download any food delivery app of your choice and start searching for your cravings within seconds.
 Even tipping has been made easier through these apps, being given options of several percentages and even the ability to set your desired amount.

-In 2019, DoorDash’s CEO announced the company would no longer use customer tips to subsidize delivery workers’ base pay.
+In 2019, DoorDash’s CEO made a statement clarifying that the company was no longer going to use customer tips to subsidize delivery workers’ base pay.
 Before the announcement, the company was using gratuity to supplement what it promised it would pay workers.
-Let’s say that, for example, Marianne works at a restaurant making $4 an hour plus tips, but her tips went toward that $4 an hour too.
-That’s not what a tip is.
-That’s what DoorDash was doing pre 2019.
+DoorDash would use a customer tip to compensate the drivers’ minimum promised pay for every delivery that was made.
+Let’s say that, for example, Marianne works at a restaurant making $6 an hour plus tips, but her tips went toward that $6 an hour, too.
+This would not be considered as a tip anymore.

-On the grocery delivery front, similar to DoorDash, Instacart also recently stopped counting customer tips toward couriers’ base pay.
-Also similar to DoorDash, the change came following the public outcry from workers and customers when shoppers started sharing stories, like one receipt of receiving $10.80 for a delivery despite receiving a $10 tip.
-But now, all tips to shoppers go directly to the shoppers.
+On the grocery delivery front, similar to DoorDash, Instacart also recently paused on counting customer tips towards couriers’ base pay.
+Similar to DoorDash, the update was heavily impacted by the public’s outcry for workers and customers through stories that were shared from both sides, such as one customer receiving a $10.80 receipt for a delivery despite giving a $10 tip.
+But now, all tips go directly to the workers.

-Caviar delivery workers keep all of their tips, which don’t count toward base pay.
+Those who work under Caviar are permitted to keep all of their tips.
+None of their tips count towards the base pay.
 And considering that people working for this company do the deliveries on bicycles, increasing the risk of accidents, their tips are more than well earned.

 Despite everything mentioned above, it’s important to keep the following in mind — just in case!
-If you must use a food delivery app or any other service that subsidizes worker wages with their own tips, the best course of action to ensure that your money reaches the driver who delivered your food is to be aware of that ahead of time and tip with cold, harsh cash.
-Tipping in cash is the only real way to know your gratuity is going to them and not the company.
+If it is an absolute necessity for you to use a delivery app or any other company that subsidizes worker wages with their own tips, the ideal course of action would be to make sure that your money reaches the driver who is delivering your food.
+A simple method would be to hand the delivery driver cold, hard cash once they are at your front door.
+That is an absolute guarantee that the full amount is going into their pockets.

 And just how much should you tip a food delivery person?
 If you would tip a server in a restaurant, it makes sense that as a consumer, you’d tip the person delivering food to your door.
-Etiquette-wise, it is customary to tip 10 to 15% and at least $1 to start off.
-If the weather is bad or it’s during a special circumstance like a holiday or a big game night, the tip can go up to 15 to 20%.
+Etiquette-wise, it is customary to tip 10 to 15 percent.
+If the weather is bad or it’s during a special circumstance like a holiday or a big game night, the tip can go up to 15 to 20 percent.

-Furthermore, considering we’re currently living through a global pandemic due to COVID-19, as consumers, we should probably be tipping even more considering food delivery drivers are exposing themselves to the virus in service to us.
-Moreover, at a time when the unemployment rate has spiked to reach an all-time high throughout the country, this is another reason to consider starting to tip at 20%.
+Furthermore, considering we’re currently living through a global pandemic due to COVID-19, as consumers, we should probably be tipping even more since food delivery drivers are exposing themselves to the virus in service to us.
+Moreover, at a time when the unemployment rate has spiked to reach an all-time high throughout the country, this is another reason to consider starting to tip at 20 percent.

 Other things to keep in mind when tipping:

-- It’s rude and foul to leave an intentionally small tip, like spare change or a couple of dollars for a $60 meal.
+- It’s rude and foul to leave an intentionally small tip, like spare change or a couple of dollars for an expensive meal.

 - Leaving no tip is only appropriate in extreme cases.
-Situations outside of the food delivery person’s control or a bad experience with the food don’t qualify as such, usually.
+Situations outside of the food delivery driver’s control or a bad experience with the food don’t qualify as such, usually.